CSCfi/csc-env-julia/README.md

 ## Structure of Julia binaries
-A Julia release, such as `julia-1.9.0`, contains the following files and directories among others.
+A Julia release, such as `julia-1.9.0`, contains the following files and directories, among others.

-- `bin` directory contains the Julia executable which is dynamically linked to various libraries.
+-  The `bin` directory contains the Julia executable, which is dynamically linked to various libraries.
-- `lib` directory contains shared libraries for the Julia executable.
+- The `lib` directory contains shared libraries for the Julia executable.
   These libraries are on the `RUNPATH` and can be overwritten by libraries on the `LD_LIBRARY_PATH` environment variable.
   We can use `ldd` or [`libtree`](https://github.com/haampie/libtree) to check which libraries are loaded and their paths.
-- `include` directory contains header files.
+- The `include` directory contains header files.
-- `libexec` contains executables which Julia uses internally.
+- The `libexec` contains executables that Julia uses internally.
-- `share/man` contains man pages.
+- The `share/man` contains man pages.
-- `share/julia/base` directory contains the base library.
+- The `share/julia/base` directory contains the base library.
-- `share/julia/stdlib` directory contains the standard libraries.
+- The `share/julia/stdlib` directory contains the standard libraries.
-- `share/julia/test` directory contains tests for base.
+- The `share/julia/test` directory contains tests for the base.
   We can run the test by executing the `runtests.jl` files which run tests for the base and standard libraries.
-- `etc/julia/startup.jl` is a startup script that is executed after Julia starts.
+- The `etc/julia/startup.jl` is a startup script that is executed when we invoke the Julia command.

-## Julia modulefile
+## Julia environment module
-The Julia module sets the environment that allows users to run Julia, access the shared Julia environment and sets default values for threading.
+The Julia environment module defines an environment for loading the dependencies for the programming environment and MPI, running the Julia command, and loading shared Julia packages.
+Furthermore, the module defines default Julia's CPU and thread counts, based on Slurm reservation if one exists (e.g. in slurm job) and otherwise sets them to one (e.g. on login nodes).
-The modulefile is placed to `julia` directory and using its version and `.lua` extension.
+The modulefile is placed in the `julia` directory and named as`<version>.lua`, for example, `julia/1.9.0.lua`.
-As an example of a Julia modulefile, we can look the the following template: [`julia/x.y.z.lua`](./modulefiles/template/julia/x.y.z.lua).

-A Julia module loads dependencies for the programming environment and MPI.
+A Julia environment module template is available here: [`julia/x.y.z.lua`](./modulefiles/template/julia/x.y.z.lua).

-It also sets paths to the Julia binary.
-The module prepends the Julia `bin` directory to `PATH` making `julia` command available.
+The Julia environment module makes `julia` command available by prepending the `bin` directory to `PATH` and `man julia` command available by prepending the `share/man` directory to `MANPATH`.
-Also, the module prepends the Julia `share/man` to `MANPATH` making `man julia` command available.

-The module also sets paths for Julia's [code loading](https://docs.julialang.org/en/v1/manual/code-loading/) mechanism.
+The environment module also defines the depot and load paths that control Julia's [code loading](https://docs.julialang.org/en/v1/manual/code-loading/) mechanism.
+We can populate Julia's [`DEPOT_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.DEPOT_PATH) constant by setting `JULIA_DEPOT_PATH` environment variable and Julia' [`LOAD_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.LOAD_PATH) constant by setting `JULIA_LOAD_PATH` environment variable.

-The module appends user-specific depot diretory (`$HOME/.julia`), a site-specific shared depot directory and Julia-specific shared depot directory (`share/julia`) to the `JULIA_DEPOT_PATH` which populates the [`DEPOT_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.DEPOT_PATH) constant.
+The module appends a user-specific depot directory (`$HOME/.julia`), a site-specific shared depot directory and Julia-specific shared depot directory (`share/julia`) to the depot path.

-The module appends the default locations (`@`, `@#.#`, `@stdlib`) and site-specific shared environment directory to the `JULIA_LOAD_PATH` which populates the [`LOAD_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.LOAD_PATH) constant.
+The module appends the current environment, default environment, standard library and site-specific shared environment directory to the load path.

-The module sets the thread count based on amount of reserved cpus via Slurm, `SLURM_CPUS_PER_TASK`.
-The count defaults to 1 if reservation does not exist for example, on login nodes or if `--cpus-per-task`.
-The module sets `JULIA_CPU_THREADS`, `JULIA_NUM_THREADS`, `OPENBLAS_NUM_THREADS`, and `MKL_NUM_THREADS`.

 ## Installing shared packages